 - Manipulative Bastard: It looks like threatening Discord with the loss of her friendship is now Fluttershy's go-to move for reining him in.

 - Menacing Stroll: Nightmare Moon briefly performs a rather awesome Menacing Trot towards Celestia.

 - Metaphorically True: Last episode, Discord insisted that he "couldn't possibly take responsibility" for the Plunder Vine invasion.
 This episode it's revealed that he planted the seeds back when Celestia and Luna defeated him the first time, centuries earlier.
 He may not have caused them to sprout now, but he did plant them in the first place, and he didn't do anything to stop them from spreading when they did.
+Though he was surprised it took that long for them to sprout out.
 Twilight calls him on this, but being a trickster, he's used to ponies' indignation.

-- Morality Chain: Fluttershy shows she is this to Discord when he considers recreating his world of chaos until she scolds him and tells him to help clean up if he wants to stay her friend.
+- Morality Chain: Fluttershy shows she is this to Discord when he considers recreating his world of chaos after hearing the Elements are gone until she scolds him and tells him to help clean up if he wants to stay her friend.